 The Director’s Cut

 She went on to Ohio University’s E.W.
-Scripps School of Journalism, where she took on the courts beat for The Post award-winning student newspaper, worked her way up to editor of Southeast Ohio magazine, and graduated as the outstanding magazine senior for her year (let’s not get into which year), by which point she’d accepted an offer to relocate to Cincinnati and join Writer’s Digest magazine as an editorial assistant.
+Scripps School of Journalism, where she took on the courts beat for The Post award-winning student newspaper, served as editor of Southeast Ohio magazine, and graduated as the outstanding magazine senior for her year (let’s not get into which year), by which point she’d accepted an offer to relocate to Cincinnati and join Writer’s Digest magazine as an editorial assistant.

 Upon discovering that her studio apartment was also inhabited by mice, she was dismayed to find that they did not sing and sew her dresses, and underwent a swift but temporary transition from being a dog person to a cat person.
 (She is now both, but has neither.)
 That situation under control, she set about earning her stripes at WD and soon took on a managing editor role with its now-defunct sister publication, Personal Journaling.

 She was lured away by a job offer in marketing and public relations at Xavier University, and after a year there joined start-up publication Emmis Books, where she edited a fun array of regional and niche commercial nonfiction titles, including Ohio Wine Country Excursions, A Taste of the Murphin Ridge Inn, Everybody Loves Pizza and My Sister Is Missing (which was made into a Lifetime movie called “Murder on Pleasant Drive” and yes, of course she threw a viewing party!).